jacopoabramo/hyperdict/readme.md

 `recurse`: If True, any nested dict objects will be automaticall wrapped in an `HyperDict` allowing transparent nested updates.

 `recurse_register`: Has to be either the `name` of an HyperDict or an HyperDict instance itself.
-Will be used internally to keep track of dynamically created, recursive UltraDicts for proper cleanup when using `recurse=True`.
+Will be used internally to keep track of dynamically created, recursive `HyperDict` for proper cleanup when using `recurse=True`.
 Usually does not have to be set by the user.

 ## Memory management